holoviz/panel/doc/tutorials/basic/serve.md

 - `.servable()`: Displays the component in a *server app*.
 :::

-Copy code into a file named `app.py`.
+Copy the code into a file named `app.py`.

 Save the file.

-Run the Panel server with
+Run the Panel server in your terminal with

 ```bash
 panel serve app.py --autoreload
 ```

-It will look like
+When the server has started the terminal output should look like this

 ```bash
 $ panel serve app.py --autoreload